yochaigal/cairn/wip/2e/forest-seeds.md

 #### Yore Glass

-- Once per day the holder can replay 5 minutes of their life from the third-person.
-Long-term use can be addictive (suffer _deprivation_ if not used regularly).
+- Once per day, the holder can replay 5 minutes of their life from the third-person.
+Long-term use can be addictive.
+Suffer _deprivation_ if not used regularly.
 - **Recharge**: Catch another's reflection in the glass without them knowing.

 #### Wood Troll

-10 HP, 15 STR, 12 DEX, 7 WIL, bite (d10), claws (d8+d8)
+10 HP, 15 STR, 12 DEX, 7 WIL, bite (d8), club (d10)

 - Large humanoids with elongated arms made of bark or root.
 They live in forests, sharing a deep connection with the vegetation around them.
-- If killed they will slowly regenerate unless their corpse is taken out of the forest, or burned with fire.
+- If killed, they will slowly regenerate unless their corpse is taken out of the forest or burned with fire.
 - **Critical Damage**: Moss and twigs begin growing out of the target's wounds.

 ### 7 - Flooded Abbey